I’m not exactly the type of person to miss winter. But can I tell you something?

 Filling the kitchen with a fragrance that’s sweet and permeated with nostalgia, I’d swear I was walking around a Christmas market, where they sell fresh-roasted cinnamon-flavored nuts wrapped in paper cones.

-The kind you take in your gloved hands, the air visible in front of you as you breathe in and out, your face flushed pink.
+The kind you take in your gloved hands, the air visible in front of you as you breathe in and out, feeling their warmth, your face flushed pink.

-After we walked up and down a street of bundled carolers and holiday decorations, our skin cracking and our noses running, what we found instead were frozen toes and fingers, even after returning to the car; a few photos of us, in the dark, standing near twinkling lights; and my first taste of a chestnut, which, in all honestly, smells a hundred times better than it tastes: hot and bland.
+After we walked up and down a street packed with bundled-up carolers and holiday decorations, our skin cracking and our noses running, what we found instead were frozen toes and fingers, which remained that way even after returning to the car.

 Let me tell you: these cookies are that something.